Paracentesis for Mesothelioma

 How a Paracentesis for Mesothelioma Helps Patients

-Paracentesis is an effective way to treat ascites among those with peritoneal mesothelioma and other abdominal health problems.
+Paracentesis is an effective way to treat ascites for those with peritoneal mesothelioma, which is cancer of the abdominal lining.

 Paracentesis for mesothelioma can ease symptoms of ascites like: